sagorsikder/Old-is-gold-client/README.md

 Website link: https://old-is-gold-6eb1b.web.app/

 Objective:
-I was build this website for buy and sell second-hand bike easily.If you buy or sell any bike ,first of all create a account in our website,then access for buy or sell any second hand bike.
+I was build this website for buy and sell second-hand bike easily.If you buy or sell any bike ,first of all create a account in our website,then access for buy or sell any second hand bike.Here buyer, seller and admin play different role.

 Tools:
 1.Html